prozek/cool-zero/README.md

 ## Prototypes
 # v1
-Standard tower PC case seems to be an easy obtainable and easy to use with its PSU if provided.
-Add specifications which era/what/type case
+After some careful consideration, stainless steel parts for furniture building are cheapest and easy to obtain.
+In this setup, M4 bolts and nuts are used.
+For plastic parts to install electronics on, *back plate of CD/DVD case can be used*:
+- easy to obtain
+- helps with modular design
+- easy to glue/screw/melt in parts

-Mechanical switches + electronic 'switch' (STD20NF06LT4 repurposed; it seems that it cannot be used as a 'flow control' of current) for each Peltier cell.
+Mechanical switches + relays for each Peltier cell.

-- only passive cooling with radiators and fans
+- only passive cooling with radiators and fans - repurpose
-- coolant circuit will include two pumps
+- coolant circuit will include *aquarim type* two pumps
-- coolant reservior -- repurposed
+- coolant reservior -- repurposed insulated can for hot bevareges

 # v2